StatPhysBio/Working_memory/README.md

 ### Self_recognition-Simulations.jl

-The functions prested here can be used to produce data that is stored in the directory ```bash  Working_memory/Data```.
-These functions call the simulations from the file ```bash Self_recognition-Compartments.jl``` and then store the data.
+The functions prested here can be used to produce data that is stored in the directory ```   Working_memory/Data```.
+These functions call the simulations from the file ```  Self_recognition-Compartments.jl``` and then store the data.
 Before new data is produced the system will always check whether this data has already been produced.
 If you wish to produce new data with the same parameters, please delete or move the old data from its original storage.

 ## Contact